Simple-Web-Project/SimplyTranslate-Web/README.md

 To get in contact with the developers, visit us on the #simple-web IRC channel on [Libera.Chat](https://libera.chat)

+## Legal Notice
+SimplyTranslate does not host any content.
+All content on SimplyTranslate is from Google Translate or DeepL or ICIBA or Reverso or LibreTranslate.
+SimplyTranslate is not affiliated with Google Translate or DeepL or ICIBA or Reverso or LibreTranslate that SimplyTranslate relays.

+Trademarks belong to their respective owners.
+Google Translate is a trademark of Google LLC.
+DeepL is a trademark of DeepL SE.
+Reverso is a trademark of Reverso.

+The creators of this repository assume no liability for the accuracy and timeliness of any information provided above.
+Trademark owner information was researched to the best of the author's knowledge at the time of curation and may be outdated or incorrect.

 ## License

 SimplyTranslate-Web is free software: you can redistribute it and/or modify